ujjaval-parmar/javascript-pig-game/README.md

 Pig Game made with vanila JS.

-The score is set to 30.
+The score to win is set to 30.

 ![screent-shot](https://github.com/ujjaval-parmar/javascript-pig-game/assets/154329143/b50d6429-1167-4a8c-81cf-d62a93c79ee9)